Zerg00s/FlowPowerAppsMigrator/README.md

 # Preparing a deployment package for your Clients and Partners

+What if you created an app or a flow that you want your Client or Partner to also have?
+You probably want to package your SharePoint Lists along with the apps and flows in a single package.
+Then you want to hand over this package along with simple installation instructions.
+Guess what?
+There is a script that prepares this package automatically for you.

 `Prepare-Deployment-Package-for-Client.bat` script prepares a deployment package that you can share with your Clients or Partners.

 ## On your end